34 Easy Braids for Long Hair to Up Your Game in No Time

 If you were ever bored in class and started playing with your hair, you’re halfway there with this look, honey.
 Start with splitting hair in the back down the middle, then begin a regular three-strand (crossing-over stitch) braid on each section, tying each off with an elastic.
 Bonus points for pink anything.

 The OG of all braids!
 Granted, this takes a bit of maneuvering—perhaps even between two mirrors—but once you get the hang of it, this skill stays with you for life.
 Start by grabbing three separate pinches of hair at the hairline, then crossing the left over the right, but grabbing new pinches from each side as you go down the head.
 After you pass the scalp you can free-braid till the ends.
-Finish your braid with a shine spray like Bed Head By TIGI Headrush Shine Hairspray to add a glossy effect.
+Finish your braid with a texture spray like Suave Dry Texture Finishing Spray to add some staying power.

-This look starts out as a French braid on the crown, then become a free-standing regular plait afterwards, in manner of a half-updo.
+This look starts out as a French braid on the crown, then becomes a free-standing regular plait afterward, in a manner of a half-updo.
 We love the ’90s vibe this look gives!

 Similar to the French half-updo, easy braided hairstyles for long hair like the mermaid plait start off with a three-strand braid at the hairline, but then the links go on for two or three more chains until you incorporate new hair from alternating sides.
 Continued downwards, the pattern gives a fishtail-like effect, hence the name.